The Results are in! All About our Litigation Support Trends Survey

 - Automated Translations: Machine translation technology utilizes artificial intelligence to automatically translate documents in record time and at a fraction of the cost of other methodologies.

-- Transcription: The legal industry is one where a “paper trail” is always necessary.
-AI technologies can assist in transcribing court proceedings, bodycam footage, phone calls and more into evidence needed for litigation.
+- Transcription Support: The legal industry is one where a “paper trail” is always necessary.
+AI technologies can assist with legal transcriptions for court proceedings, bodycam footage, phone calls, and more into evidence needed for litigation.